jrawbits/VisionEval-Wiki-JR/Development-Roadmap.md

 ## Setting Up VisionEval, including VERSPM Migration
 This current work task is described in more detail [here](https://github.com/gregorbj/VisionEval/wiki/Modules-and-Packages)

+## Integrate PSU Multi-Modal model
+Replace VERSPM modules with PSU’s Multi-Modal model, including modules X, Y, and Z.  This model has a more rigorous output estimation of non-vehicle  travel (bike, walk, transit).
+In the process, it improves the auto ownership module (important in car sharing and automated vehicle policies).
+It also add household attributes  that can improve/be used by other  modules, including:
+  - home location 5D built form variables (density, design, diversity, destination accessibility, distance to decent transit)
+  - Number of workers

 ## VERPAT Migration
 The translation of RPAT to VERPAT still needs to be completed.
 VERPAT will utilize and/or revise VE modules as needed.
 For example: